 Pricing has nothing to do with whether or not people like you.

-But to get to the practical side you have to do the emotional stuff and really understand your value.
+unfortunately to master the practical side you have to do the emotional stuff and understand your value.

 It took me years to raise my prices but I believe there's a faster route - you can do meditation, akashic records meditation, tantra work, journaling etc.